The Sanctuary

 We couldn’t do our work without you.
 Every year, we rescue seal pups in need of care from around the coastline.
 From wounds, to entanglement to malnourishment; there are lots of reasons why seal pups might need rescuing.

-Seal pups cost on average £2000 to go through rehabilitation – and this doesn’t include those that require special care, such as Ted who came to us with a broken jaw and needed surgery or Harry who was so entangled in netting his wounds were life threatening.
-Pups such as these need more care and this can be pricey – we had 86 rescues during the 2017 season, and the costs add up!
+Each seal pup costs the Sanctuary over £2000 to rehabilitate and release – and this doesn’t include those that require special care, such as Ted who came to us with a broken jaw and needed surgery, or Harry who was so entangled in netting his wounds were life threatening.
+Pups such as these need extra care and attention, and with the sanctuary rescuing up to 70 pups each year, the costs are rising.

 We are grateful for any donation received.
 Your money could go a long way to helping our animals get the care they really need.